splitio/react-sdk-examples/README.md

-# Splitio-React SDK: Simple-Page App Example
+# Splitio-React SDK: Single-Page App Example

 This is a basic SPA example that demonstrate the use of `Splitio-React SDK`.